davidAlgis/imagesToPDF/README.md

 # ImagesToPDF

 This Python script automatically generates a PDF file from PNG and PSD images in a specified directory.
-It includes an option to add a specific image (verso) after each PNG image, split images into two pages, define the page format (e.g., A4, A5), and merge all resulting PDFs into a single PDF.
+It includes an option to add a specific image (verso) after each PNG image, split images into two pages, and merge all resulting PDFs into a single PDF.

 ## Installation